 The Army of Nothing: November 2010 (I)

-Another project tentatively planned for the franchise is a MMORPG, which is still in the works despite a projected release in 2010 (and little to no news since).
+Another project tentatively planned for the franchise is a MMORPG, which is still in the works despite a projected release in 2010 (but it was cancelled).
 A Code Lyoko stage show was also produced and performed in Spain in March of 2011.

 Code Lyoko provides examples of the following tropes: